steve315/alx-system_engineering-devops/0x00-shell_basics/README.md

-14-copy_html - Copies *html * from cur dir to the parent dir of the working dir 100-lets_move - Moves all files beginning with an uppercase letter to the directory /tmp/u 101-clean_emacs - Deletes all files in the current working directory that end with the character ~
+14-copy_html - Copies *html * from cur dir to the parent dir of the working dir 100-lets_move - Moves all files beginning with an uppercase letter to the directory /tmp/u 101-clean_emacs - Deletes all files in the current working directory that end with the character ~ 102-tree - creates the directories welcome/, welcome/to/ and welcome/to/school